 Durant Amusements provides the Sweet Corn Festival with rides for all ages.
 There are enough rides for all age groups to fill your entire day with fun!

 We have both game concessions (non-profit) and games entertainment (Durant Enterprises) that kids and adults of all ages can enjoy!
 Our game concessions (booths) at the Millersport Lions Sweet Corn Festival are operated and staffed by NON-PROFIT, CHARITABLE ORGANIZATIONS from throughout the Central Ohio area.
 We are proud of this tradition that we have been able to maintain since the very first festival in 1946.
 The proceeds (profits) from these booths go directly to these community organizations that participate in our festival.

-Each year the Sweet Corn Festival brings a pony ride for kids to enjoy that is a part of the Amusement Rides mid-way.
+Each year the Sweet Corn Festival brings a pony ride for kids to enjoy.
+Located east of the Covered Bridge under the big tree.

 We are looking for competitors!
 What would a fair or festival be without challenging and exciting competitions?
 Not very fun and we can’t allow that to happen during the Sweet Corn Festival.
 So check out the variety of contests available at this year’s big event!

 Corn Toss Contest